AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 ## Query Configuration
 A _query node_ is an AnyLog node configured to satisfy queries.
-Any node can act as a query node, as long as [system_query](sandbox%20-%20Network%20setup.md#L189-L193) database exists.
+Any node can act as a query node, as long as [system_query](sandbox%20-%20Network%20setup.md#L189-L193) database is configured.

 * Attaching to the CLI (node name: `query-node`)
 ```shell